-- 1. Open all faucets. - Open the low point drain valves.
-There is a label on the outside of the RV to indicate where the drains are located. - 3.
-Drain the sink by removing the drain cap. - Turn ON the water pump and allow it to run as needed. - 5.
-Operate the toilet flush lever until water stops flowing.
+- 2. Open the "fresh tank drain" valve. - 3.
+Open the low point drain valves.
+There is a label to indicate where the drains are located. - 4.
+Turn ON the water pump and allow it to run until water no longer flows.

 Some water may remain in the lines.
 If the recreation vehicle will be exposed to cold temperatures, it must be winterized to protect the plumbing system and components.
 Damage to the water lines and components due to freezing is not covered by warranty.
-Refer to the Sanitizing/Winterizing the Plumbing System for details.
+Refer to the Sanitizing/Winterizing the Plumbing System for details